Red Power movement: Wounded Knee

+On March 11, 1973, the occupiers declared the Independent Oglala Nation (ION) and set up a warrior society.
+The parallel and overlapping events speak of a nation-building project that was highly gendered.

 This event is not only significant because it was one of the first violent acts initiated first by the Natives, but it also led to generations of Indians getting involved in civil rights and tribal affairs.
 The Nixon administration had earlier declared that it had wanted to end the "revolutionary Indian element", but because so many Natives took notice and began to make changes in the local governments controlling their reservations, the administration failed to end their protests and stopped trying to interfere.

 Russell Means and Dennis Banks, the two AIM leaders mostly in charge of Wounded Knee II, were arrested immediately after the hostages were released.
-However, on September 16, 1973, the charges were dropped and they were dismissed on the account that the U.S. government had unlawfully influenced witnesses and tampered with evidence.
+However, on September 16, 1973, the charges were dropped, and they were dismissed on the account that the U.S. government had unlawfully influenced witnesses and tampered with evidence.
 The violence of these types of protests then continued through the rest of the 1970s.